-The peptide is secreted as a response to tissue injury and helps to protect tissues from inflammatory damage.
+The peptide is secreted in response to tissue injury and helps protect tissues from inflammatory damage.
 It promotes tissue remodeling and regeneration post-injury.
-Further, it plays a significant role in signaling tissue remodeling, which removes damaged/scarred tissue.
+Further, it plays a significant role in signaling tissue remodeling, removing damaged/scarred tissue.
 However, there is a reduction in its concentration with age and thus increases inflammation, cancerous activity, and tissue destruction.

-GHK-Cu influences various pathways through its peptide sequence and copper.
-It attracts mast cells and macrophages at the site of injury to release proteins that stimulate tissue repair.
-Primarily, it increases collagen, elastin, proteoglycans, glycosaminoglycans, and decorin in fibroblasts stimulates metalloproteases and protease inhibitors to remove damaged tissue proteins, and decreases secretion of TGF-beta from fibroblasts as TGF-beta induces scar formation.
+GHK-Cu Peptide influences various pathways through its peptide sequence and copper.
+It attracts mast cells and macrophages at the injury site to release proteins that stimulate tissue repair.
+Primarily, it increases collagen, elastin, proteoglycans, glycosaminoglycans, and decorin in fibroblasts.
+It also stimulates metalloproteases and protease inhibitors to remove damaged tissue proteins and decreases secretion of TGF-beta from fibroblasts as TGF-beta induces scar formation.

 What have Research Studies Shown?

-Scientific work has shown that GHK-Cu affects the following:
+Scientific work has shown that GHK-Cu Peptide affects the following:

 -Hair growth restoration